neha39/Algorithms-in-Python/README.md

 # Algorithms-implementations
-This repository contains implementation of algorithms in python.
+This repository contains implementation of different algorithms in python.